secretstartups/handbook/content/job-families/sales/partner-account-manager.md

 - Willingness to deepen technical and domain knowledge
 - Results driven
 - Tenacity.
 Persists under tough circumstances.
 Resilient.
 Overcomes obstacles.
-- Ability to travel up to 50% within the assigned territory and comply with the company’s travel policy.
+- Ability to travel up to 50% within the assigned territory and comply with the company's travel policy.

 #### Associate Performance Indicators